-The primary outcome measure will be improvement on an N-Back Task, both a trained version and an untrained version.
-Improvement will be measured in terms of the average response time (i.e., the amount of time needed to make a response).
+The primary outcome measure will be improvement on the naming lists administered, both a trained version and an untrained version.
+Improvement will be measured in terms of the number of images correctly named post-training compared to baseline.
 A repeated-measures ANOVA will be run to compare the three stimulation conditions (SHAM, 2mA, 4mA) with sex (male, female) as a between-subject variable.
 This analysis will be conducted separately for the trained and untrained items.
-Scheffé tests will compare the different conditions.
 We expect to find the greatest improvement in the 4mA condition.